ViviZa/spark-structured-streaming-example/README.md

-# Spark Structured Stream Example
+# Spark Structured Stream Example wit Kafka
 This is an example of a spark structured stream receiving records from kafka, extracting its values, timestamps and keys and encoding them to java objects.